Vengeance (2011)

-The 2011 Vengeance was the eighth Vengeance professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on October 23, 2011, at the AT&T Center in San Antonio, Texas.
-It was the first Vengeance held since 2007 and also the last until 2021 when Vengeance was rebranded as an NXT TakeOver event titled Vengeance Day.
-The 2011 Vengeance replaced Bragging Rights.
-Vengeance was dropped the following year in favor of only holding one PPV during October, Hell in a Cell.
-The event garnered 121,000 buys, down from 137,000 buys the previous year's Bragging Rights.
+The 2011 Vengeance was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the eighth Vengeance and took place on October 23, 2011, at the AT&T Center in San Antonio, Texas.
+This was the first Vengeance held since 2007 and also the last until 2021 when it was rebranded as an NXT TakeOver event titled Vengeance Day.

 Nine matches were contested at the event, including one on the pre-show.
-In the main event, Alberto Del Rio defeated John Cena in a last man standing match to retain the WWE Championship.
-In other prominent matches, World Heavyweight Champion Mark Henry fought Big Show to a no contest, Randy Orton defeated WWE Intercontinental Champion Cody Rhodes in a non-title match, and The Awesome Truth (The Miz and R-Truth) defeated CM Punk and Triple H.
+In the main event, Alberto Del Rio defeated John Cena in a Last Man Standing match to retain the WWE Championship.
+In other prominent matches, World Heavyweight Champion Mark Henry fought Big Show to a no contest, Randy Orton defeated Intercontinental Champion Cody Rhodes in a non-title match, and The Awesome Truth (The Miz and R-Truth) defeated CM Punk and Triple H.

+As a result of the end of the first brand split in August, this year's Vengeance replaced the brand competition PPV event Bragging Rights.
+However, Vengeance was dropped the following year in favor of only holding one PPV during October, Hell in a Cell.
+The event garnered 121,000 PPV buys, down from 137,000 buys the previous year's Bragging Rights.
+This was also the first Vengeance held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.

 Production

 Background

-The event was held at the AT&T Center in San Antonio, Texas.
+The eighth Vengeance, and the first since 2007, was held at the AT&T Center in San Antonio, Texas.

-Vengeance was an annual pay-per-view (PPV) event produced by WWE from 2001 to 2007.
-From that inaugural event until 2006, it was promoted solely as Vengeance, but in 2007, WWE promoted Vengeance as a joint PPV titled Vengeance: Night of Champions, which was both the seventh Vengeance event and the inaugural Night of Champions event.
-The 2007 event was the final Vengeance event as WWE dropped Vengeance in 2008 in favor of continuing Night of Champions.
-In April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
-Later that same year, WWE reinstated Vengeance—separate from Night of Champions—and scheduled it for the October slot in their PPV calendar, replacing Bragging Rights, which was two months after the end of the first brand extension.
-The eighth Vengeance was held on October 23, 2011, at the AT&T Center in San Antonio, Texas.
+From 2001 to 2007, WWE ran an annual professional wrestling pay-per-view (PPV) event titled Vengeance.
+From that inaugural event until 2006, it was promoted solely as Vengeance, but in 2007, WWE promoted it under the title Vengeance: Night of Champions, which was simultaneously the seventh Vengeance and the inaugural Night of Champions.
+The 2007 event was the final Vengeance as WWE dropped it in 2008 in favor of continuing Night of Champions.
+Following the end of the first brand extension in August 2011, WWE canceled its brand competition PPV event titled Bragging Rights and reinstated Vengeance in its place.
+The eighth Vengeance was scheduled for October 23, 2011, at the AT&T Center in San Antonio, Texas.

+This was the first Vengeance held to be promoted under the company's shortened trade name of WWE, as following WrestleMania XXVII in April, the company ceased using its full name of World Wrestling Entertainment, although that remains the legal name of the company.